-A site user might a be first-time visitor or someone who's already familiar with the site and just want to get to the point.
+A site user might be either a first-time visitor or someone already familiar with the site and just want to get to the point.
 So we left a little room for Categories to give them a quick run.

-In this sample journey, user selects a spesific area and then it takes them to the Area page.
-Area pages are basically micro sites which are edited by each Area team and it has its own News, Promotions, Community bulletin and other Area spesific events.
+In this sample journey, the user selects a specific area and then it takes them to the Area page.
+Area pages are basically microsites that are edited by each Area team and it has its own News, Promotions, Community bulletin and other Area specific events.

-Below the focus area on site, we placed the same search with a different visualisation: map and list view.
-So user can make a new search for another area or can focus on the current area by making micro searches on the map and also can see the list view on facilities in that spesific area.
+Below the focus area, we used the same search with a different visualisation: map and list view.
+So users can make a new search for another area or can focus on the current area by making micro searches on the map and also can see the list view on facilities in that specific area.

-It was obvious that adding a new filter after every step (making search in this instance) would be confusing.
-User may start the search by selecting an area or facility.
-Solution was using the same style for filtering and updating search field based on which section the user is on.
+It was obvious that adding a new filter after every step (making a search in this instance) would be confusing.
+Users may start the search by selecting an area or facility.
+The solution was using the same style for filtering and updating the search field based on which section the user is on.

-Regardless what page the user is on, they always have this search option.
-It still does the same job what global search does in a bit different style since we combined it with a map view.
-Plus, there is a list view that all the facilities with filtering option available.
+Regardless of what page the user is on, they always have this search function.
+It still does the same job that global search does in a bit different style since we combined it with a map view.
+Plus, there is a list view that all the facilities with filtering options available.

-Once a facility selected that current view flips back to show details of selected list item, it is a card style basically.
-I have a soft spot for card views, they were a good fit for this purpose!
+Once a facility is selected that current view flips back to show details of the selected list item, it is a card style, basically.

-Following screen shows the journey which user selects a facility first and start the journey from there.
-It was another CMS controlled page so I designed a simle view for content that they already had in their current system; books!
+The following screen shows the journey in which the user selects a facility first and start the journey from there.
+It was another CMS controlled page so I designed a simple view for content that they already had in their current system; books!

-On previous screen user makes a search for libraries and now search gets narrowed; a library in spesific area.
-It is exactly the same result which was covered in previous journey so we almost achieved to create a continuous journey:)
+On the previous screen, the user makes a search for libraries and now the search gets narrowed; a library in a specific area.
+It is exactly the same result which was covered in the previous journey so we almost achieved to create a continuous journey:)